DRUGS: THE WORST THING YOU CAN POSSIBLY DO IN BALI

 You can get your hands on drugs in the click of your fingers, simply by leaving your hotel – and regardless of your age.

 Although Bali may seem like party central due to its affordable location, numerous bars and cheap alcohol, what foreigners often forget is that this country is still stricken by poverty.
-It’s a so-called “3rd world” country, where their laws are still driven by their culture; their officers are still corrupt and their laws are still what we would depict as barbaric.
+It’s a developing country, where their laws are still driven by their history; their officers are still corrupt and their laws are still what many would depict as barbaric.

-When lazing around in a resort, driving around in a cab for only a few dollars and drinking at a bar that a 12-year-old could walk in to, it’s easy to forget just how strict the countries laws can be.
-For those young travellers who have never experienced the real world, it’s incredibly easy to be mindless towards corruption.
+When lazing around in a resort, driving around in a cab for only a few dollars and drinking at a bar that a 12-year-old could walk in to, it’s easy to forget just how strict the country’s laws can be.
+For those young travellers who have never experienced the majority world, it’s incredibly easy to be mindless towards corruption.

 It’s become frequently popular for foreigners to accept drugs from an undercover cop and be faced with a $25,000 bribe.
 This is corruption, and you don’t want this to happen to you.